-Using and making the most of an advertising space, regardless of its dimensions, is vital.
+Using and making the most of advertising space, regardless of its dimensions, is vital.
 Ads must be well designed and attractive, and they should give viewers a reason to click.
 However, it’s also reasonable to say that the larger the ad, the more likely it is to grab attention and get in front of your target audiences.
 It’s hard to ignore an ad that takes up most of your screen.

 Of course, that doesn’t mean you should disregard other ad sizes.
 Ad unit sizes impact and influence audiences differently, and over the last few years, we’ve changed our recommended ad sizes to help businesses increase their reach and enhance their performance.